 A prohibition gangster, Kelly became a bootlegger in an effort to avoid financial hardship.
-He then met and fell in love with another outlaw, Kathryn Thorne, and under her influence he became increasingly notorious and earned his 'Machine Gun' moniker.
+He then met and fell in love with another outlaw, Kathryn Thorne, and under her influence he became increasingly notorious and earned his ‘Machine Gun’ nickname.
 His downfall was the kidnap and ransom of an oil tycoon, for which he and other gang members received life sentences.
 When he was sent to prison, he told the press that he would escape and break out his wife in time for Christmas.
-The authorities took him seriously and he was sent to Alcatraz instead.
+The authorities took him seriously, but he was sent to Alcatraz instead.
 He didn’t make it home for Christmas.

 The Birdman of Alcatraz

 Robert Stroud, the Birdman of Alcatraz, was surely the prison’s most famous inmate.
 He even had a film made about him, which earned Burt Lancaster an Oscar nomination.
 Stroud was imprisoned for murdering a bartender who had allegedly owed money to a prostitute that Stroud was pimping.
 When jailed, he was a violent prisoner, eventually stabbing a prison guard.
-Whilst on death row his sentence was commuted.
 He was put into solitary confinement where he developed an interest in canaries, having found one injured on the prison grounds.
 He later bred and studied them, eventually publishing books on the subject.
 He found his way to Alcatraz after guards from his previous prison found some of his ornithological equipment was being used to brew alcohol.
 He spent 17 years there – six in segregation – without his birds, spending his time writing and illustrating books.

 Frank Lee Morris

 Following a life of crime sprees, Frank Morris was transferred to Alcatraz in 1960.
 He began plotting his escape with four others.
 They stole tools, which they used to dig out.
 They built a raft and dummies for their cell beds.
-They escaped on June 11, 1962 and, although the raft and some personal items were found, the men never were.
+They escaped on June 11, 1962, and although the raft and some personal items were found, the men never were.
 It was presumed that they had drowned in the strong current, but no bodies were ever found.
 So, no one is really sure whether the group escaped or died trying.

 Frank Lee Morris’s record card.
 His IQ was thought to be 133; borderline genius!
 (Image: Alcatrazhistory.com)